Skip to main content

 [[RCCoreClient sharedCoreClient] getTagsFromConversation:iden completion:^(NSArray<RCConversationTagInfo *> *){

-//Asynchronous callback, returns the tag list
+// Asynchronous callback, returning the tag list

 }];